exemplarysoftware/thecut-menus/docs/index.rst

-.. thecut-exampleapp documentation master file, created by sphinx-quickstart on Wed Jun 29 10:25:18 2016.
+.. thecut-menus documentation master file, created by sphinx-quickstart on Wed Jun 29 10:25:18 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to thecut-exampleapp's documentation!
+Welcome to thecut-menus's documentation!
 =============================================

 Contents: